algoldst/thesis/index.md

 ### A Basic AR Envelope
 At its most basic, an attack/release envelope generator should accept CV input which triggers a gate when it goes high (5V).
 The output signal should rise at a defined rate, hold for the duration of the gate, and fall at a defined rate when the gate returns low.

-We've already seen an envelope generator that fulfills these requirements: the low-pass RC filter! ^[moritz-adsr]
+We've already seen an envelope generator that fulfills these requirements: the low-pass RC filter! [^moritz-adsr]

 <img src="res/rc-lp-waveforms.png" height=300 />